bkelemen-pitech/my-potential-palm-tree/Docs/Folder/README.md

 attached to a specific folders check documentation [here](../Document/Folder-documents.md).

 ### Misc actions
-There are other API endpoints that are needed by the frontend application. here is a list:
+There are other API endpoints that are needed by the frontend application.
+Here is a list:
 - [Update workflow status](./Workflow_status.md)